arav06/aws-fundies/aws-services-fundamentals.md

 There are two types: Standard and Convertible

-In an RI, if we purchase a system, then IT HAS TO BE PERMANENT
+In an RI, if we purchase a system, then IT WILL BE A PERMANENT ACTION

 Convertible RI will let us upgrade our instance from something such as M5 to M6